 Other: This course is also available through Online High School.
+Please see your counselor for more information.

 English 3 is a survey of American literature from foundational pieces of writing to contemporary fiction and nonfiction.
 Students will explore traditions and trends in American literature and investigate specific themes and genres, including short story, poetry, essays, plays and novels, as well as elements of this literature.
 Analytical reading, writing and discussion are fostered and student presentations are expected.
 A major focus is the analysis of argumentative text as well as the construction of an argument in writing.